OriasTait/SQLIteAPI/README.md

 - System.Data.SQLite.dll
 - SQLite.Interop.dll

 The database will need to reside in the StreamingAssets folder under the Assets folder or it will not be included in the build.
 Appropriate directory structures can used and will be retained under this folder.
 - The folder StreamingAssets is not created by default, it will need to be created.

-The syntax will be the same as shown in these examples.

 ## Pros
 ### SQL-like database without the overhead